swseighman/PythonIntro/README.md

 For more complete and up-to-date information, see the [PyScript website](https://pyscript.net/).

+## Next Steps

-Next, we'll walk through basic features of the Python language:
+We'll walk through basic features of the Python language:

 * Variables
 * Data Types